 Few stories are as shrouded in mystery as Robert Johnson‘s.
 The beloved guitarist unwittingly spawned an entire movement of music in two recording sessions from 1936-1937.
 Some say he sold his soul to the devil at the crossroads in exchange for otherworldly guitar playing and singing skills, but whatever the case may be, there’s no denying the impact that Robert Johnson has had on music.

-The bluesman was born in the Mississippi delta on this day, May 8th, of 1911.
-Though he only lived for twenty-seven years, Johnson’s guitar playing would live on through two recording sessions: one in San Antonio in 1936, the other in Dallas in 1937.
-Each produced some of Johnson’s most renowned songs, like “Cross Road Blues”, “Last Fair Deal Gone Down”, “Come On In My Kitchen”, “They’re Red Hot”, “Walkin’ Blues”, “Sweet Home Chicago”, and countless more.
+The bluesman was born in the Mississippi Delta on this day, May 8th, of 1911.
+Though he only lived for 27 years, Johnson’s guitar playing would live on through two recording sessions: one in San Antonio in 1936, the other in Dallas in 1937.
+Each produced some of Johnson’s most renowned songs, like “Cross Road Blues”, “Last Fair Deal Gone Down”, “Come On In My Kitchen”, “They’re Red Hot”, “Walkin’ Blues”, “Sweet Home Chicago”, and dozens more.

 When the recordings were reissued in 1961, they received a lot of attention worldwide.
 It was Robert Johnson’s voice and guitar style that would go on to influence artists like The Rolling Stones, Eric Clapton, Bob Dylan, Led Zeppelin, Jimi Hendrix, and countless others.
 He essentially created rock n’ roll, years before others would popularize it.
 He also was one of the best guitar players, not only of his time but of all time, capturing an emotional raw style with just an acoustic.